valeriolonde/valeriolonde/README.md

 ## 👋 Hi there!
 My name is Valério

 🎓 Economics BsC from Universidade de Brasília, Brazil  (June 2018 – June 2022)\
-🎓 Currently, Economics master's student at the Universidade de Brasília (June 2022 – Present) \
+🎓 Currently, Economics master's student at the Universidade de Brasília (June 2022 – March 2025) \
-🔍 Research Assistant at FGV - EESP CLEAR  (July 2023 - Present)\
+🔍 Research Assistant at FGV - EESP CLEAR  (July 2023 - August 2024)\
 📚 Private Tutor in Mathematics and Statistics (March 2023 - Present)

 I'm deeply passionate about causal inference, NLP, and machine learning, with a specific emphasis on data science applications.
 Exploring industry applications of these domains and pushing their boundaries to derive actionable insights is what drives me.